 Crisis recovery takes place once the worst of the crisis has passed and your organization starts getting back to normal.
-It is important to convene the crisis team to debrief.
+It is important to convene the crisis team to debrief and document learnings.

 Just a few of the questions the team needs to consider when conducting a crisis debriefing:

 - How could the crisis have been avoided or minimized?

 - What worked well in our response, and what did not?